MagnusSulen/Master-s-Thesis-code/README.md

 - Renaming variables and cleaning up code that had accumulated iteration artefacts during development.
 - Reseaching and finding the documentation and the repository.
 - Refining code and sorting data
+- Structuring README based on input

 All output produced with AI assistance was reviewed by the thesis author, compiled, executed, and verified against reference